urho3d/SLikeNet/readme.txt

    License: Public Domain
    License file(s): n/A

-2.4.21 SteamworksÂ® SDK
+2.4.21 Steamworks® SDK
    Description: Steamworks is a free suite of tools available to any developer
-                to use in their game or software on SteamÂ®.
+                to use in their game or software on Steam®.
    URL: https://partner.steamgames.com/
    Supported versions: 1.15-1.23a
    Used in: